 By Randy Swart

-With a lot of help from members of the Arlington Historical Society, Arlington Historian Sarah Collins and Carol Nation, editor and graphic design artist.
+With a lot of help from members of the Arlington Historical Society; Arlington historian Sara Collins; and Carol Nation, editor and graphic design artist.

 This is a 26 mile self-guided tour with 13 stops.
 It takes most riders at least four hours, including the stops.
 If it seems too long, you can break it into two or more parts.
 (The Bluemont Trail cuts across the center.)
 There are a few good hills, but they can be walked, and the rest is flat to rolling.
 The total elevation gain is 568 feet.

 The tour is best done on a weekend (for bikers or hikers) to include a visit to the Arlington Historical Museum, where we start and end.
-The museum is staffed by volunteer docents.
-During the COVID-19 health emergency neither the Arlington Historical Museum nor the Ball-Sellers House is open.
+The museum is open free on Saturday and Sunday from 1:00-4:00pm.

 You will need a u-lock for your bike at Arlington Cemetery and the Abingdon Ruins.